I lost everything — then a confidence coach helped me reclaim my life

 The next job is to clarify my values.
 I’m to write a list of qualities I’d like in my ideal partner: charismatic, fun, bright, warm, kind, reliable, stylish… Annie is a firm believer that you attract in what you put out.
 I can have all these things, she says, because I display these characteristics myself.
 I’m flattered.

-For our final exercise Annie asks me to keep a written record of every reason why I am great, no matter how small, whether it’s smiling at someone on the train or getting my kids to school on time.
+For our final exercise Annie asks me to keep a written record of every reason why I am great, no matter how small.
 I decide to go the extra mile and write out every complimentary email and text I’ve received in the last month.
 It’s a great boost to my self-esteem.
-Not only that, there’s a subtle switch in how I view others too, I’m more attuned to the positive in everything.
+Not only that, there’s a subtle switch in how I view others too.

 After six weeks I wouldn’t say my life is sorted, but I’m much more comfortable with the not knowing.
 I’ve noticed a subtle switch in my outlook towards a glass half-full mentality.
 The course has given me a clearer idea about who I am and what I’ve got to offer, not just to a relationship, but also at work and to my family and friends.

 I’m certainly facing up to challenges, whether asking for more money or having tricky discussions I’d usually avoid.
-I’ve even had an honest talk with my man about where we stand.
-The age gap isn’t going anywhere, but if, or when, we do decide we need different things, I’m now much more confident in my ability to bounce back; as Annie reminded me, I’ve done it before and I can do it again.
+Whatever happens, I’m now much more happy in my ability to rebuild my confidence and bounce back; as Annie reminded me, I’ve done it before and I can do it again.

 Four steps to inner security: